-10.3 Within 15 days after cancellation, Contractor must provide a refund (if applicable) and itemized invoice of time and material expense deducted from the deposit.
+10.3 Within 15 days after cancellation, Contractor must provide a refund (if applicable) and an itemized invoice of time and material expenses deducted from the deposit.
 Contractor will bill at its current standard hourly rates.

 10.4 Service Completion and Final Payment: Contractor shall submit an invoice for the balance of funds due.
 Client shall pay Contractor upon receipt of Contractor's invoice.